xueke-li/climate-data-analysis/README.md

 Climate Data Analysis
 ==============================================
-Python tutorials for Climate Science, developed for the Penn Undergraduate Research Mentoring Program (PURM).<br> Authored by Xueke Li, Department of Earth and Environmental Science, University of Pennsylvania (Personal website: )
+Python tutorials for Climate Science, developed for the Penn Undergraduate Research Mentoring Program (PURM), by Xueke Li, Department of Earth and Environmental Science, University of Pennsylvania (Personal website: )

 Getting Started
 -------------------